GIS CHILD SAFETY, PROTECTION, and PROCEDURE POLICY

 - Visual: Indecent exposure, showing or taking of suggestive pictures, peeping, leering, or staring.
 Visual sexual abuse also includes exhibitionism, showing of pornographic material of genitals, or showing of any sexual activity or simulated sexual activity such as masturbation or intercourse.

-Neglect and Negligent Treatment is the failure to provide for the development of the child in all spheres: health, education, emotional development, nutrition, shelter, and safe living conditions, in the context of resources reasonably available to the family or caretakers and causes or has a high probability of causing harm to the child’s health or physical, mental, spiritual, moral or social development.
+Neglect is the failure to provide for the development of the child in all spheres: health, education, emotional development, nutrition, shelter, and safe living conditions, in the context of resources reasonably available to the family or caretakers and causes or has a high probability of causing harm to the child’s health or physical, mental, spiritual, moral or social development.
 This includes the failure to properly supervise and protect children from harm as much as is feasible.

 The Child Safety Officer (CSO) in cooperation with the Superintendent will monitor child safety training for all staff in order to sustain compliance with Child Safety and Protection Network standards.
 Principals and Curriculum Director will work in cooperation to make sure students receive age-appropriate child safety training through the curriculum in grades K-8 and health curriculum in high school.